xxwilliam/assignment-1/README.md

 A module fitted to a motor vehicle to help stop it getting stolen.
 The G,E,C,A stands for Gps tracking, Engine immobiliser, Camera, Alarm.
-The GPS will keep a log of the vehicle's location, Engine immobiliser will disable the engine, lock doors and win dows, Cameras will record from out side the vehicle and in side as well, and Alarms will go off out side the vehicle.
+The GPS will keep a log of the vehicle's location, Engine immobiliser will disable the engine, lock doors and win windows, Cameras will record from out side the vehicle and in side as well, and Alarms will go off out side the vehicle.
 The vehicle's air conditioner or vent fan will still work so the occupants will not be affected by the hot or cold weather The whole unit can be built in the front or